Hits and Misses; includes; hints, don'ts and do's, and what Force means ie equals mass x acceleration

 Heads Up News from Angel Warrior 20th

 ROUND ONE; For those of us who aspire to be the best we can be in the Martial Arts with Kyokushin Karate backgrounds, one would honestly want to have the Technical Brillance of the Late Andy Hug.
 Some of us in our armoury have the ability to utilise, head kick, axe kick, spinning kicks and so on.
-However, in the past generation up until October 2017, I haven't seen any technical brillance at any of the Australian Kyokushin Full Contact Tournaments.
+However, in the past generation through 2020.
+I haven't seen any technical brillance at any of the Australian Kyokushin Full Contact Tournaments.
 Perhaps I am not looking hard enough, maybe I'm not qualified to make that decision?
 I do believe that there seems to be a lack of ability from Instructors to advance their students to be the best that they can be, by not allowing them to reach 100 percent of their potential.
 The reasons being to numerous to mention, although an important one maybe that they don't want their student's to be better than they are, some would say their ego gets in the way.
 When you look at these great Kyokushin fighters of the past two generations and beyond, their technical brillance should not be ignored but admired and importantly mirrored and improved upon.
 At Redemption Dojo opening soon, YOU WILL BE taught to utilise 100 percent of YOUR potential, as the instructor/s leave their ego's out the door.
 You wil be taught how to do the Axe kick, head kick, spinnning kick etc to the best of your abilities, as these techniques have always been part of head instructor Angel Warrior 20ths armoury.
 So you maybe able to replicate the late Andy Hug fighting style with your own Tecnical Brillance.
 Just because YOUR instructor/s may not be able to do an Axe kick or spinning kick etc, shouldn't mean that you too will miss out.
 If that's the case then your instructor/s are not looking after YOUR interest.
 If I were to attend a full contact tournament and pay 20 to 40 dollars to watch the fights, I would like to see Technical brillance.
-Since my retirement from FC fighting some time ago, up until 2017 I do not see it.
+Since my retirement from FC fighting some time ago, up until now, I do not see it.
 In this modern era, instructors need to lift their game and get their student/s USING 100 percent of their potential.
 Come to REDEMPTION DOJO and I will teach you how to do the axe kick, head kick, spinning kick and many other techniques, as I leave my ego out the door.
 Use VISIONIST Approach at all times ie V.I.M.E.R.

 ROUND TWO: The ongoing push for self promotion.
 It is interesting to see from my view point - as I NEVER have an opinion, the self promotion of certain groups or clicks within differing Martial Arts bodies.
 At the moment I am seeing numerous Dan gradings being given out left, right and centre.
 Some would say that is fair as you would want some recognition of time spent instructing others and so on.
 I say, Each to their own, but don't make Your own, my own.
 In SEFS we have only four belts to black belt, then progression through to level twenty,via five steps.
 I see a few person/s I may have come across one way or another over the years, being promoted by their peers up the Dan grades.
 Interestingly, some earned, some not.
 If they can and do display Technical brillance then fair enough one could say, however, that system is open to abuse and is being abused.
 The worse thing one could do is stay within a BUBBLE.
 I have seen this and the result I believe now is the lack of their students Technical Brillance at tournament time.
 A bit like the old low kick. double punch mentality.
 Considering the old guard are still around promoting this, its understandable to a point.
 That is to win at any cost.
 So hopefully, Dan grades are less obtainable to the fakesperts out there.
 Importantly, one would inspire in their students to be the best they can be, developing an armoury of techniques that others would want to aspire to and be called Techically brillant.
 Please view the link to Andy Hug instruction video to get a better understanding of where I am coming from and going to with this discourse.
 If this discourse upsets you, your ego etc then no worries, at CITADEL Dojo Sydney, you can be shown how to be Technically Brilliant.
 Maybe its time to move on from the same old same old and get out of the BUBBLE.